lcscs12345/riboss/README.md

 ## Comparing the translatability of open reading frames within individual transcripts

-RIBOSS consists of Python modules for analysis of ribosome profiling data from prokaryotes and eukaryotes.
-See `styphimurium.ipynb` for an example, where RIBOSS combines ribosome profiling with long/short-read sequencing technologies.
+RIBOSS consists of Python modules for analysis of ribosome profiling data for prokaryotes and eukaryotes.
+See the example in [`styphimurium.ipynb`](https://github.com/lcscs12345/riboss/blob/master/styphimurium.ipynb) where RIBOSS combines long and short-read sequencing data with ribosome profiling for _Salmonella_ Typhimurium.

 ![Flow Chart](doc/flow_chart.svg)